skynettechnologies/grav-allinoneaccessibility/README.md

 Note that if you use the Admin Plugin, a file with your configuration named allinoneaccessibility.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.

-## Add Link to Settings in Theme

-An example is a link on the website to open the widget window with the settings.

-MIT License
+## License

-Copyright (c) 2019 Osano, Inc., A Public Benefit Corporation
+The All in One Accessibility is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)